RabaDaba1/mlops-churn-prediction/README.md

 3.  **Set up Kaggle API credentials:**
     To download the dataset, you need a Kaggle account and an API token.
-    -   Go to your Kaggle account settings, and click on "Create New API Token".
+    -   Go to your Kaggle account settings page and click "Create New API Token".
-    -   This will download a `kaggle.json` file.
+    -   This will download a `kaggle.json` file containing your credentials.
-    -   Place this file in `~/.kaggle/kaggle.json`.
+    -   Place this file in `~/.kaggle/kaggle.json` on macOS/Linux or `C:\Users\<Windows-username>\.kaggle\kaggle.json` on Windows.
+The application will automatically use it for authentication.

 4.  **Set up Weights & Biases (W&B):**
-    -   Log in to your W&B account:
+    -   Log in to your W&B account.
+This will store your credentials for the CLI.
         ```bash
         wandb login
         ```
     -   Set the following environment variables for your project.
-You can add them to a `.env` file.
+You can add them to a `.env` file for local development.
         ```bash
-        export WANDB_PROJECT="customer-churn-prediction"
+        WANDB_PROJECT="customer-churn-prediction"
-        export WANDB_ENTITY="your-wandb-username"
+        WANDB_ENTITY="your-wandb-username"
+        ```

+5.  **Set up DVC remote storage (optional):**
+    This project is configured to use a Backblaze B2 bucket as a DVC remote.
+To push/pull data, you need to configure your credentials.
+    -   First, add the remote:
+        ```bash
+        dvc remote add -d b2remote s3://customer-churn-prediction/dvc
+        dvc remote modify b2remote endpointurl https://s3.eu-central-003.backblazeb2.com
+        ```
+    -   Then, configure your credentials locally.
+These will not be committed to Git.
+        ```bash
+        dvc remote modify --local b2remote access_key_id YOUR_KEY_ID
+        dvc remote modify --local b2remote secret_access_key YOUR_SECRET
         ```

 ## How to run